PolisPolitics/slate/source/includes/api/_memberships.md

 Creates a new membership.

 <aside class="warning">
-You must create a User and get the id for a Role before creating a new membership.
+You must create a User and get the id for a Role and an Organizations before creating a new membership.
-Check Users and Roles documentations.
+Check Users, Roles and Organizations documentations.
 </aside>

 ### HTTP Request